kushrm2803/RISC-V_Assembler/README.md

 core   0: 0x80005bd0 (0x018787b3) add     a5, a5, s8
 core   0: 0x80005bd4 (0x004b2703) lw      a4, 4(s6)
 ```
-Running the program with this input will generate Three files:
+Running the program with this input will generate three files:

-input_OutputBTB.txt
+`input_OutputBTB.txt`
 ```.txt

 -----------------------BRANCH TARGET BUFFER-----------------------